amalani/thoughts/age_of_origins.md

 Age of Origins game play thoughts

 # General

+## First things - you're new to the alliance - what are the things you should know?
+1. Big alliances usually have multiple main alliances as well as friend or farm alliances.
+A farm alliance is an alliance where members maintain their secondary accounts as just farms to grow/gather resources.
+Only owners of those farms should be attacking them.
+2. Understand what are your friend/farm alliances - you can see it in the alliance section inside relationships.
+Remember the alliance names.
+Do not attack them.
+You'll see members attack their own farms - do not join the attack.
+3. The Alliance battle list will show all active battles - typically, when someone wants you to do a group attack - they'll ask you to join or post in the chat.
+It's courteous to not join the other attacks the member might be doing.
+They could be attacking someone they've scouted, or worse - their own farm - and you shouldn't be attacking member farms.
+4. Know which are the big alliances (top 5) - they have a lot of fire power and can destroy your city (or the entire alliances).
+You can see alliance strength by clicking Commmander -> Alliance.
+5. If you don't know something or when in doubt - ask.

 ## Game navigation (How to do?)
 1. See all current and upcoming event list -> Click orange glowing icon in bottom left corner.